-OSBA supports changes to teacher licensing laws to allow greater flexibility for individuals who do not hold a traditional teaching license to provide instruction in CTE courses.
+OSBA supports changes to teacher licensing laws to allow greater flexibility for individuals who do not hold a traditional teaching license to provide CTE instruction.

 OSBA supports funding to ensure the long-term sustainability of new and existing CTE programs.

-OSBA supports increased access and opportunities for students to participate in post‑secondary programs and classes while enrolled in high school at minimal or no cost to the student.
+OSBA supports increased access and opportunities for high school students to participate in post‑secondary programs and classes at minimal or no cost to the student.

-OSBA supports the use of summative, formative and interim student assessments as a tool to inform students, parents, educators and the community about where students and schools are in their learning progression and determining needed supports for students and schools.
+OSBA supports the use of assessments as tools to inform students, parents, educators and the community about where students are in their learning progression and determining needed supports for students and schools.

-OSBA supports reviewing Oregon’s current student assessment system with the goal of improving assessment literacy, providing timely feedback, maximizing instructional time, deriving the necessary information to improve student learning and minimizing classroom disruption for students and educators.
+OSBA supports reviewing Oregon’s current student assessment system with the goal of providing timely feedback, maximizing instructional time, deriving the necessary information to improve student learning and minimizing classroom disruption for students and educators.

 Section 3: Personnel